-- under 23 years of age in the year that the course starts - at least a 3-year occupational degree or matriculation examination (also those studying in their final year can apply) - health: category A fitness for service - vision requirement: at least 0.5 on both eyes without eyeglasses, and with glasses at least 1.0.
-(Landoltin C chart, distance of 5 metres).
-Re-fractive error may be at most +2.5 - -1.5 diopter - normal colour vision - good physical condition and normal blood pressure - mild allergies do not exclude application
+- The applicant must not be older than 22 on the year the course starts - the applicant must be 18 years of age before the course begins - at least a 3-year occupational degree or matriculation examination (also those studying in their final year can apply) - health: category A fitness for service - vision requirement: at least 0.5 on both eyes without eyeglasses, and with glasses at least 1.0.
+(Landolt C chart, distance of 5 metres).
+Refractive error may be at most +2.5 --1.5 diopter - normal colour vision - good physical condition and normal blood pressure - mild allergies do not exclude application